johan-bjareholt/DV1457-http_server/README.md

 - Test check_students script
 - Where should the config file be placed?
+- How to save logs outside of jail?
 - Handle ctrl+c
 - Jail only runs as root?
-- Kill all forked processes and threads on shutdown
+- Kill all forked processes and threads instantly on shutdown